 Certified Financial Professional; Financial Advisor, UBS Financial Services Inc

 Though it was admittedly daunting to head off to boarding school in midtown Manhattan at the age of 9, the choir school provided an experience unlike any other I could have had.
 Once worried about missing my family, I soon discovered that my 40 schoolmates were like brothers and my 10 teachers were like parents.

-Dr. Sean McFate is an expert on national security, foreign policy and terrorism, and is a novelist.
+Dr. Sean McFate is an expert on national security, foreign policy and terrorism, a writer of non-fiction and a novelist.
 He is a Senior Fellow at the Atlantic Council, a think tank, and a professor of strategy at the National Defense University and Georgetown University’s School of Foreign Service.